WebPredict/react-interview-questions/README.md

 A:

-**Where might be a good lifecycle method to make a remote call to fetch data for a component?**
+**What would be a good lifecycle method to make a remote call to fetch data for a component?**

-A:
+A: componentDidMount

 **What does it mean for a component to be mounted in React?**